telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

 > **Important**
 >
-> The length of a group is determined by the number of characters, which define it.
-In addition, the whole group value should match the group rule in order for the input to be valid.
-See the [Known Limitations](#known-limitations) section for more information.
+> The length of a group is determined by the number of characters which define it.
+In order for the input to be valid, make sure that the whole group value matches the group rule.
+For more information, refer to the section on [known limitations](#known-limitations).

 ### Literals